Export requirements for live animals microchipping

 - requiring the exporter to retain the microchip information and have it readily available to reference for verification and certification purposes.

-Full details are in the consultation documents.
+Full details were in the consultation documents.

 Submissions are public information